VirtuallyCreative/virtuallycreative-core/content/pricing.md

         image: images/panoramic-onion.png
     type: grid_section
   - section_id: subscription-cta
-    title: Want to get started?
+    title: Select a Subscription to Start
     content: >
       Once you select a subscription below it starts the setup process for your new website.